 2. Rocket hosting offers 100% uptime

 Uptime is another crucial factor in determining the performance of a hosting service.
-Without a reliable uptime, a site can never taste successful for sure.
+No matter how fast your servers, the uptime should be equally good.

-While my Rocket site recorded a 100% uptime, the SiteGround site tanked down with 53 outages and recorded an average uptime of 99.99%.
+Rocket site recorded a 100% uptime; the SiteGround site had 43 outages with 1 hour and 3 minutes of downtime.
+SiteGround average uptime of 99.99%.

 Again, Rocket hosting makes the winner here.